-As of March 31, 2012, VTB, VTB24, TCB and the Bank of Moscow (the "Russian Group Banks") accounted for 75.5% of the Group's total assets and 74.3% of the Group's total liabilities (before inter-segment eliminations, including the acquisition of the Bank of Moscow) compared to 76.5% and 75.6% as of December 31, 2011, respectively (before inter-group eliminations, including the acquisition of TCB).
-Risk management at the Russian Group Banks operates within the common framework of Russian legislation and the requirements and supervision of the CBR (while also taking into account recommendations of the Basel Committee and generally-accepted international norms), and the Group believes it is presently better coordinated than is the case for the non-Russian Group Banks.
+As of June 30, 2012, the aggregation of the consolidated assets of sub-holdings of VTB24, TCB, Bank of Moscow, and VTB's stand-alone assets (before Group consolidation eliminations) accounted for 74.6% of the Group's total assets, and liabilities calculated in the same way accounted for 73.2% of the Group's total liabilities, compared to 76.5% and 75.6% as of December 31, 2011, respectively.

+Risk management at the Russian Group Banks operates within the common framework of Russian legislation and the requirements and supervision of the CBR (while also taking into account recommendations of the Basel Committee and generally accepted international norms), and the Group believes it is presently better coordinated than is the case for the non-Russian Group Banks.